Add constraints to a conservation planning problem to ensure

 orFALSE

-) values indicating if the planning unit is to be locked for the solution.
+) values indicating if planning units should be locked for the solution.
 For problems that contain a single zone, the argument todata

 must contain a single column name.
 Otherwise, for problems that contain multiple zones, the argument todata

-must contain a column name for each zone.data
+must contain a column name for each zone.locked_out

 as asf::sf()